 Yes.
-"Internal" hemorrhoids develop inside the anus.
+"Internal" hemorrhoids develop inside the anus above the dentate line.
 The most common symptoms are bleeding during bowel movements or protrusion through the anus upon straining.
-"External" hemorrhoids develop around the anus and often cause difficulty in cleaning after a movement irritation and itching.
+"External" hemorrhoids develop around the anus below the dentate line and often cause difficulty in cleaning after a movement irritation and itching.
 They can be very painful if a blood clot develops within them.
 They can be felt as a firm lump or lumps around the anus.

-We focus on our Ultroid® procedure for internal hemorrhoids, but also specialize in the latest forms of open surgery (hemorrhoidectomy) for external hemorrhoids, advice about the stapled (PPH), along with other methods of treatment.
+We focus on the HET prpcedure that has largely replaced the Ultroid treatment and banding for internal hemorrhoids, but also specialize in the latest forms of open surgery (hemorrhoidectomy) for external hemorrhoids, advice about the stapled (PPH), along with other methods of treatment.